Armidale Regional Council

 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

-The table and second chart also show how the Armidale Regional Council contributes to the wider economy.
-For example, the Armidale Regional Council contributes 0.4% of New South Wales’s employment.
+The table and second chart also show how Armidale Regional Council contributes to the wider economy.
+For example, Agriculture in Armidale Regional Council contributes 0.3% of New South Wales’s Agriculture employment.

-Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Imports and Exports to see how each specific industry fits into the wider picture of all industries within the Armidale Regional Council.
+Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Importsand Exports to see how each specific industry fits into the wider picture of all industries within Armidale Regional Council.
 To see how concentrated each industry sector is, visit the Employment locations section.

 National Economics (NIEIR) - Modelled series